kihlh/hmc-win32/README.md

 ##   Why do I need to use this module ?

+- **Zero Dependency**

 - **There are requirements for execution speed (e.g. cmd runs require an extra 100ms for calls, and compatibility is poor, requiring extra processes to handle)**

+- **Low consumption e.g.  [ffi](https://github.com/node-ffi/node-ffi)  requires a lot of conversion and coding callbacks and is complex to write compared to hmc which is smaller and can implement hundreds of functions in just a few hundred K without third party support**

 - **Need for assistance with window automation**